Privacy Policy

 - Share, sell, rent, or trade any user information.

-- Read your contacts, calendars, photos, location, or microphone.
+- Read your contacts, calendars, photos, location, camera, or microphone.

 Optional integrations (off by default)